ncatlab/nlab-content/pages/18645.md

  {#FieldVariations}

 Given a [[field bundle]] as in def. \ref{FieldsAndFieldBundles} above, then we know what [[type]] of quantities the corresponding
 [[field histories]] assign to a given spacetime point (a given [[event]]).
-Among all consistent such field configurations, some are to qualify as those that "may occur in reality" if we think of the field theory as a means to describe parts of the [[observable universe]].
+Among all consistent such field histories, some are to qualify as those that "may occur in reality" if we think of the field theory as a means to describe parts of the [[observable universe]].
 Moreover, if the reality to be described does not exhibit "action at a distance" then admissibility of its field configurations should be determined over arbitrary small spacetime regions, in fact over the [[infinitesimal neighbourhood]] of any spacetime point (remark \ref{JetBundleInTermsOfSyntheticDifferentialGeometry} below).
-This means equivalently that the realized field configurations should be those that satisfy a given _[[differential equation]]_, hence an [[equation]] between the value of the [[partial derivatives]] of the field history at any spacetime point.
+This means equivalently that the realized field histories should be those that satisfy a given _[[differential equation]]_, namely an [[equation]] between the [[partial derivatives]] of the field history at any spacetime point.
+This is called the _[[equation of motion]]_ of the field theory (def. \ref{EulerLagrangeEquationsOnTrivialVectorFieldBundleOverMinkowskiSpacetime} below).

-In order to formalize this, it is useful to first collect all the possible derivatives that a field may have at any given point into one big space of "field derivatives at spacetime points".
+In order to formalize this, it is useful to first collect all the possible partial derivatives that a field history may have at any given point into one big space of "field derivatives at spacetime points".
 This collection is called the _[[jet bundle]]_ of the [[field bundle]], given as def. \ref{JetBundleOfTrivialVectorBundleOverMinkowskiSpacetime} below.

 Moving around in this space means to change the possible value of fields and their derivatives, hence to _vary_ the fields.
 Accordingly _[[variational calculus]]_ of fields is just [[differential calculus]] on the [[jet bundle]] of the [[field bundle]], this we consider in def. \ref{VariationalBicomplexOnSecondOrderJetBundleOverTrivialVectorBundleOverMinkowskiSpacetime} below.

+$\,$

 +-- {: .num_defn #JetBundleOfTrivialVectorBundleOverMinkowskiSpacetime}